-My day job keeps me very busy which does not leave a lot of time for coding in my spare time, so there are no immediate plans to add any more features to Winwheel.js.
-The next thing I would like to do is rebuild this site to be responsive and also create a tutorial on how to make the winwheel response as well.
+Updated 2019-01-02: My day job keeps me very busy which does not leave a lot of time for coding in my spare time, so there are no immediate plans to add any more features to Winwheel.js itself.
+The next thing I would like to do is rebuild this site using more modern techniques so its nice and responsive.

 Well, if you have made it this far, thanks for reading :)